OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 As of July 2020 cookie prefixes [are supported by all major browsers except Internet Explorer](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Browser_compatibility).

 See the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Directives) and [IETF Draft](https://tools.ietf.org/html/draft-west-cookie-prefixes-05) for further information about cookie prefixes.

-### Use of Custom Request Headers

-Adding CSRF tokens, a double submit cookie and value, an encrypted token, or other defense that involves changing the UI can frequently be complex or otherwise problematic.
-An alternate defense that is particularly well suited for AJAX or API endpoints is the use of a **custom request header**.
-This defense relies on the [same-origin policy (SOP)](https://en.wikipedia.org/wiki/Same-origin_policy) restriction that only JavaScript can be used to add a custom header, and only within its origin.
-By default, browsers do not allow JavaScript to make cross origin requests with custom headers.

-If this is the case for your system, you can simply verify the presence of this header and value on all your server side AJAX endpoints in order to protect against CSRF attacks.
-This approach has the double advantage of usually requiring no UI changes and not introducing any server side state, which is particularly attractive to REST services.
-You can always add your own **custom header** and value if that is preferred.

-This technique obviously works for AJAX calls, but you still need to protect `<form>` tags with approaches described in this document such as tokens.
-Also, CORS configuration should also be robust to make this solution work effectively (as custom headers for requests coming from other domains trigger a pre-flight CORS check).

 ### User Interaction Based CSRF Defense